mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/05_types_reasoning/index.md

 The use of generic types in `Summary` trait makes it semantics like this:

-> Any type can be summarized with any type supporting it.
+> A type can be summarized with any type supporting it.

-When we want the trait to require exactly one possible generic implementation for a given type, we can leverage _associated types_.
+When we want the trait to require exactly one possible generic implementation for a given type, we can leverage *associated types*.
 Example here:

 {{ include_code_sample(path="lessons/05_types_reasoning/trait_associated_type.rs", language="rust") }}

 The use of associated types in Summary trait makes it semantics like this:

-> Any type can be summarized with at most one specific type.
+> A type can be summarized with at most one specific type.

 Yet another approach (arguably, the cleanest one) would be to use the `impl trait` syntax in a trait (quite recently stabilized!).
 Example: